paulshuker/coppafisher/docs/diagnostics.md

 ```

 where `tiles`, `rounds`, and `channels` are lists of integers specifying which images to view.
 Set these to `None` if
 you wish to view all of the them from the sequencing images.
 The boolean parameters can be set to `False` if needed.
+You
+can also view the anchor round/channel.
+See `nb.basic_info.anchor_round` and `nb.basic_info.anchor_channel` for the
+indices.

 ### Intensity images